21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Impulse buys are made without much consideration.
 So are scarcity buys.
 You can recreate that same phenomenon in an online store by incorporating scarcity or urgency into the offer on your exit popup.

-For instance, you could offer a 20 percent discount on the visitor’s next order if he or she places it within 24 hours.
-This means that, if the visitor doesn’t act soon, he or she misses out on the discount for good.
+For instance, you could offer a 20 percent discount on the visitor’s next order if they place it within 24 hours.
+If the visitor doesn’t act soon, they miss out on the discount for good.

 Alternatively, you could set a time limit on the product’s availability or reveal that only a few remain in stock.
 Make sure you’re telling the truth — fake scarcity will only annoy your prospects — but use it liberally when you get the chance.